A development company or a freelance developer – whom should you hire for your project? This article will sort things out and help you make your mind

-New requirements build-up, because now the client understands the value of the website has and what they can accomplish with its help.
+New requirements build-up because now the client understands the value of the website and what they can accomplish with its help.
 What was initially supposed to be a simple business card website now turns into an open-source eCommerce platform with a bunch of payment options.

 But the price remains the same.

 Too many decision-makers